 Can I hail an Uber on the street in London?

-No — Ubers must be booked via the app.
-Black cabs (hackney carriages) can be hailed on the street with an illuminated yellow TAXI sign.
+No — private hire vehicles including Uber must be pre-booked via the app.
+Only black cabs (hackney carriages) may be hailed on the street when the yellow TAXI sign is lit.

 Book a pre-arranged transfer in London